 Charity Book Collection: Let’s Get Peru Reading in English

 Hello and thank you for reading this post!
-I’m Ana, originally from Peru (maybe Macchu Picchu or Lima ring a bell?), but I’ve been living in the UK for the past 10 years.
-Even though London is now my home, I still care greatly about my natal country and its inhabitants, specially those living in extreme poverty and with limited growth opportunities.
+I’m Ana, originally from Peru, though I’ve been living in London for the past 10 years.
+Even though the UK is now my home, I still care greatly about my natal country and its people, specially those living in extreme poverty and with limited growth opportunities.

 How will I make this happen?